-METHUEN, MA (WHDH) - Animal safety is important for pet owners at this time of year, especially with brutally cold temperatures here to stay and snow on the way.
+METHUEN, MASS.
+(WHDH) - Animal safety is important for pet owners at this time of year, especially with brutally cold temperatures here to stay and snow on the way.

 When temperatures drop below 20 degrees, experts say pet safety must be taken seriously.